GreenfishK/starvers/README.md

 ```

-## Version all rows - initialize dataset
+## Version all triples - initialize dataset
 First, we need to initialize our dataset and wrap every triple with a valid\_from and a valid\_until timestamp.
 Consider following example RDF dataset:

 | Subject      | Predicate | Object |